 Preventing Grass Awns From Affecting Your Dog

-The best way to prevent your dog from getting a grass awn is to avoid areas where the plants grow and dry out.
+The best way to prevent your dog from becoming hurt by a grass awn is to avoid areas where the plants grow and dry out.
 You should also make sure that none of the plants are growing in your yard.
-Some other preventative measures include:
+Additional preventative measures include the following.

-- Giving them a thorough checkup after every walk or hike in grassy areas can help identify them before they get worse.
+- Giving your dog a thorough inspection after every walk or hike can help identify awns before they become a problem.

-- If your dog has a thick coat or long hair, use a brush or comb to remove any debris and you might want to consider trimming it during foxtail season.
+- If your dog has a thick coat or long hair, use a brush or comb to remove any debris.
+You may want to consider trimming their fur during heavy foxtail seasons.

-- If your dog has to go regularly into areas with awns, consider getting him a protective head covering called a field guard.
-This a head covering made of netting that the dog can see through but prevents awns from getting in.
+- If your dog regularly spends time in areas with awns, consider getting them a protective head covering called a field guard.
+This apparel is a head covering made of netting that the dog can see through but prevents awns from getting in.

 - Goggles for dogs is another piece of protective clothing that can keep awns out of your dog's eyes.

-- If you find grass awns in your yard, be careful how you remove them as you don't want the dried seeds falling onto the ground.
-Using a bag on your mower to collect them can help as well as avoiding a string trimmer or clippers that can spread the seeds even more.
+- If you find grass awns in your yard, be careful how you remove them, as you don't want the dried seeds falling onto the ground.
+Use a bag on your mower to collect loose awns.
+Try to avoid a string trimmer or clippers that can spread the seeds even more.
 Make sure you dispose of the trimmings safely and away from your yard.

 Beware of Deadly Grass Awns

-If you enjoy hiking or walking in fields with your dog, be aware of this serious danger to your dogs, especially if you live in states known for the proliferation of grass awns.
-If you find an awn in your dog and cannot safely remove it on your own, do not delay in getting your dog to a veterinarian for treatment to prevent your dog from further suffering and potentially death.
+If you enjoy hiking or walking in fields or on wild trails with your dog, you must be aware of the dangers grass awn pose to your pet.
+This is especially true if you live in states known for the proliferation of grass awns.
+If you find an awn in your dog and cannot safely remove it on your own, do not delay in getting your dog to a veterinarian for treatment.
+This prompt action will prevent your dog from further suffering and potentially death.